From Wandering Mind to Pinpoint Focus

 1st Level Distractions

-When you start thinking of other scratches instead of the item you’ve chosen to work on you’re likely also doing those scratches.
+When you start thinking of other scratches instead of the item you’ve chosen to work on, you’re likely also doing those scratches.
 A lot of times this leads to doing stuff you’re already good at.
 While doing what is comfortable can be fun, it completely defeats the purpose of improving your scratching by working on something specific that you’re struggling with.
-Remember, the more time you spend working on your problem areas the quicker you’ll progress.
-So be sure to note when you are not practicing what you set out to do and get back on track immediately.
-Any good or bad habit is developed out of regularity so by always making sure to refocus your concentration back to what matters, the more naturally you’ll do so as time goes on.
+Remember, the more time you invest working on your problem areas, the quicker you’ll progress.
+So be sure to think about what you set out to do and get back on track immediately.
+Any good or bad habit is developed out of regularity.
+By always making sure to refocus your concentration back to what matters, the more naturally you’ll do so as time goes on.

 2nd Level Distractions

 Thoughts that have absolutely nothing to do with scratching are the most detrimental of all.
 The obvious reason being that if you are not even thinking about scratching, you’re likely letting all sorts of mistakes go by completely unnoticed, thus never even allowing yourself the chance to correct them.
 There are many reasons for this, but the most common one is boredom.

 If you feel like drilling a scratch technique or pattern is a monotonous process for you, it’s important to remind yourself of why you’re practicing that particular item in the first place.
 When you focus too much on the process it’s all too easy to lose patience and become bored because the process is the hardest part.
 It’s the result that we all treasure and enjoy having under our belt and so that is what your mind should be concerned with most.